The Taylor & Francis Editorial Office team

-At Taylor & Francis, our In-House Peer Review (IHPR) team support journals through the peer review process, setting up and supervising individual journal Editorial Offices and using CrossRef Similarity Check software.
-But what does that involve, especially when working across some 300+ journals that reach across all disciplines?
+At Taylor & Francis, our Editorial Office (EO) team support journals through the peer review process, setting up and supervising individual journal Editorial Offices and using CrossRef Similarity Check software.
+But what does that involve, especially when working across some 600+ journals that reach across all disciplines?
 Lucy Francis, Editorial Office Team Leader, talks us through the process, revealing what happens after you press ‘submit’.

 “ensure that the information provided by authors … is accurate and complete”

-Since 2006, the our In-House Peer Review team (snappily titled, which is why we are otherwise known as the IHPR team!) have provided Editorial Office support to many ‘in-house’ journals, acting as the first point of contact for all manuscripts submitted through online peer review systems (Scholar One Manuscripts and Editorial Manager at Taylor & Francis).
+Since 2006, the our Editorial Office team have provided support to many ‘in-house’ journals, acting as the first point of contact for all manuscripts submitted through online peer review systems (Scholar One Manuscripts and Editorial Manager at Taylor & Francis).

 The checks we carry out ensure that the information provided by authors during the submission process is accurate and complete, and that the manuscript files uploaded are suitable for review.
 In addition to this, we also provide on-going support to authors, reviewers and editors, answering general queries and system-based issues.

-The checks performed, and expertise provided, by the IHPR team helps to minimise delays as a manuscript moves through peer review, seen by the significantly reduced turnaround times for manuscripts submitted to our in-house managed journals.
+The checks performed, and expertise provided, by the EO team helps to minimize delays as a manuscript moves through peer review, seen by the significantly reduced turnaround times for manuscripts submitted to our in-house managed journals.

 Case Study: Journal 1